roshanvs32/rural-med-ai/README.md

 - Severity scoring
 - Deployment
 ## Disclaimer
-This tool is for educational purposes only and does not replace professional medical advice.
+This tool is still in testing phrases and is for educational purposes only and does not replace professional medical advice.